Business in your village

 Business in the villages

 The City of Sydney is helping nurture economic development in the 10 village centres across the local area.
-As part of this, we are developing a new Economic Development Strategy to keep Sydney prosperous.
+As part of this, we developed a new Economic Development Strategy to keep Sydney prosperous.

-Local business is essential to our village centres because it provides localised services and employment to our residents, which also reduces the pressure on our transport system and infrastructure.
+Local business is essential to our village centres as it provides localised services and employment to our residents, which also reduces the pressure on our transport system and infrastructure.

 This section features an overview of each village centre in terms of business opportunities, existing business and who lives and works in the area.